-wherein N nitrosamines are implicated as the etiological agents for bladder cancer."
-The article also cautioned that these "estimates are conservative": The actual exposure to NDMA is "likely much higher than that eliminated in urine" since NDMA has "a high metabolic conversion rate" so that only about 0.05% of NDMA in the body is excreted in urine.
-The authors of the study concluded that "a more comprehensive risk assessment"-such as "[e]pidemiological studies evaluating cancer risk, particularly bladder cancer, attributable to the long term use of ranitidine"-was needed because of "the widespread use of ranitidine."
-The authors also noted that "alternative medications, such as proton pump inhibitors (PPIs), would less likely promote in vivo nitrosation because of the lack of amines in their structure."
-On information and belief, the Defendants were aware of this study.
+authors of the study concluded that "a more comprehensive risk assessment"-such as "[e]pidemiological studies evaluating cancer risk, particularly bladder cancer, attributable to the long term use of ranitidine"- was needed because of "the widespread use of ranitidine."70 The authors also noted that "alternative medications, such as proton pump inhibitors (PPIs), would less likely promote in vivo nitrosation because of the lack of amines in their structure."71 On information and belief, Defendant was aware of this study.

-- 58. A 2018 scientific review "summariz[ing] major findings over the last decade related to N Nitrosodimethylamine (NDMA)" again pointed out that ranitidine had a high rate of NDMA formation "upon chloramination."
-On information and belief, the Defendants were aware of this study. - 59.
-Not only was there a significant amount of scientific literature that continued to pile up establishing NDMA formation from ranitidine, but studies were also published specifically linking Zantac to certain types of cancers in humans.
-For example, in 2004 an extensive epidemiology study was published specifically linking Zantac use to bladder cancer.
-71 In that study, nearly 51,000 health professionals (such as dentists, veterinarians, pharmacists) were studied over nearly 15 years to assess the relationship between peptic ulcer disease and bladder cancer.
+53. A 2018 scientific review "summariz[ing] major findings over the last decade related to N Nitrosodimethylamine (NDMA)" again pointed out that ranitidine had a high rate of NDMA formation "upon chloramination."
+On information and belief, Defendant was aware of this study.

+54. Not only was there a significant amount of scientific literature that continued to pile up establishing NDMA formation from ranitidine, but studies were also published specifically linking Zantac to certain types of cancers in humans.
+For example, in 2004 an extensive epidemiology study was published specifically linking Zantac use to bladder cancer.72 In that study, nearly 51,000 health professionals (such as dentists, veterinarians, pharmacists) were studied over nearly 15 years to assess the relationship between peptic ulcer disease and bladder cancer.
 As part of that study, the study participants' use of H2 blockers (which included both cimetidine and Zantac), were monitored.
-The study's authors noted that for those participants who took either cimetidine or Zantac, "[w]e observed an increase in bladder cancer risk among men who reported taking either of these medications"72
+The study's authors noted that for those participants who took either cimetidine or Zantac, "[w]e observed an increase in bladder cancer risk among men who reported taking either of these medications \dots ."73

-68 Id. at 632.
+70 Id. at 632-633.